Bynd Artisan’s founders share their productivity rituals, tried-and-tested self-care hacks and why being “high touch” is now more important than ever.

 James: On Mondays, I head to my dance class at Kampong Glam Community Centre to stay active, learning old-school dances like the cha-cha.
 I also started singing competitively in 2021, focusing on Chinese and Cantonese songs.
 I’ve entered numerous competitions, winning five, and recently qualified for the semi-finals of the Golden Age Talentime – Elite Edition, Mediacorp’s televised singing competition.
 Overcoming my fear of performing for a large audience is one of my biggest personal achievements.
 Before bed at 11pm, I’ll review my performance videos.

-Winnie: Nighttime is when I work on my personal social media (@paperqueen), editing photos and videos from the day.
+Winnie: Nighttime is when I work on my personal social media (@the_paperqueen), editing photos and videos from the day.
 I also personalise images for guests after Bynd Artisan events, using apps like Capcut and Snapseed and sending them curated photos, rather than a mass email.
 This process takes time and I often get to bed around 1 or 2am, but it’s important that everything we do feels sincere and heartfelt — it’s just the Bynd Artisan way.